ading2210/shimboot/README.md

 - ~~autostart X11~~
 - ~~host repo for patched systemd packages~~
 - ~~use debootstrap to install debian~~
+- prompt user for hostname and account when creating the rootfs
+- auto load iwlmvm
+- host prebuilt images
+- write detailed documentation

 ## Usage:
 1. Grab a Chrome OS RMA Shim from somewhere.
 Most of them have already been leaked and aren't too difficult to find.